 6. Cadet Stuffed Shin Bone Peanut Butter

-- Inspected in the USA: Undergoes rigorous quality checks for safety
+- Inspected in the USA for safety and quality control

 - Durable natural bone